 In addition, the Company has issued incentive stock units to eligible employees that vest upon attainment of certain cumulative three-year performance goals, including a Relative Total Stockholder Return ("RTSR") modifier.
-The RTSR modifier can increase or decrease the payment by 10%.
-Significant judgments and estimates are used in determining the estimated three-year performance, which is then used to estimate the total shares expected to vest over the three year vesting cycle and corresponding expense based on the grant date fair value of the award.
+The RTSR modifier can increase or decrease the payment by 10% or 20% depending on plan year.
+Significant judgments and estimates are used in determining the estimated three-year performance, which is then used to estimate the total shares expected to vest over the three-year vesting cycle and corresponding expense based on the grant date fair value of the award.
 When determining the estimated three-year performance, the Company utilizes a combination of historical actual results, budgeted results and forecasts.
 Upon the initial grant of a performance cycle, the Company estimates the three-year performance at 100%.
 Quarterly, the Company reviews and updates performance estimates based on actual performance results and current projections.
 Based on the Company's performance for each three-year period then ended, the incentive stock units can vest and be awarded ranging from 0% to 200% of the initial incentive stock units granted.
 The incentive stock units included in the table below represent the number of incentive stock units that are expected to vest based on the Company's estimate for meeting those established performance targets.
-As of March 31, 2024, the Company estimates that it will achieve 153%, 136% and 100% for the incentive stock awards expected to vest, inclusive of the RTSR modifier, based on the estimated performance for the three-year periods ending December 31, 2024, 2025, and 2026, respectively, and has recorded incentive compensation expense could increase or decrease and will be recognized in the current period for the elapsed portion of the vesting period, cumulative compensation expense for the remaining vesting period.
+As of September 30, 2024, the Company estimates that it will achieve 158%, 163% and 175% for the incentive stock awards expected to vest, inclusive of the RTSR modifier, based on the estimated performance for the three-year periods ending December 31, 2024, 2025, and 2026, respectively, and has recorded incentive compensation expense could increase or decrease and will be recognized in the current period for the elapsed portion of the vesting period and would change future expense for the remaining vesting period.